-5.2.1.
-Asset condition
+5.2.3 Asset Condition

 Council engaged the services of OPUS International Consultants in 2015 and Total Drain Clean in 2019 to undertake a condition inspection sample survey of Council's stormwater drainage system.
-The survey comprised of a representative sample of approximately 5% of Council's drainage pipe network.
+The survey comprised of a representative sample of approximately 5% of Council's drainage pits & pipes network.